Garden Reach Shipbuilders & Engineers: Scientific vessels

 On 2 June 2025, GRSE signed a Memorandum of Understanding (MoU) with a Norweign firm Kongsberg in Oslo for the development of India's first Polar Research Vessel (PRV).
-This is expected to meet the requirement of National Centre for Polar and Ocean Research (NCOPR).
+This is expected to meet the requirements of the National Centre for Polar and Ocean Research (NCOPR).
 In 2023, Union Minister Kiren Rijiju had informed the Rajya Sabha that India's first Polar Research Vessel (PRV) was expected to be developed within five years, at an estimated cost of ₹2600 crore.

 On 11 June 2025, GRSE signed a contract for 2 Coastal Research Vessel (CRV) from the Geological Survey of India.
-Each CRV will be 64 m long and 12 m wide, with a deadweight tonnage of around 450 tonnes.
-Built for extended missions, these vessels will feature an endurance of 15 days and a maximum speed of 10 knots.
-They will be capable of accommodating up to 35 personnel onboard.
-The vessels — to be equipped with laboratories for data processing and sample analysis — will be capable of multiple roles like geological mapping, mineral exploration, ocean environment monitoring and scientific research.
+The vessels will be 64 m long and 12 m wide.
+The ships will have an endurance of 15 days and a maximum speed of 10 knots.
+They will be capable of accommodating up to 35 personnel on board.
+The vessels — to be equipped with laboratories for data processing and sample analysis — will be capable of multiple roles like geological mapping, mineral exploration, ocean environment monitoring, and scientific research and will operate inside Indian EEZ at depths of 500-1000 m.
 The vessels will be powered by diesel electric propulsion and will feature a dynamic positioning system for operations in Sea State 3 conditions.

-As of September 2025, the shipyard is constructing 26 commercial vessels of which nine are meant for export.
+The keel laying ceremony of the two vessels was conducted on 15 September 2026.

 Naval vessels

-Launching ceremonyn, ing Craft Utility (LCU) Mk IV project, 23 Mar 2011.
+Launching ceremony of the fourth vessel under Landing Craft Utility (LCU) Mk IV project, 23 Mar 2011.

+By November 2016, GRSE had delivered 98 ships to the Indian Armed Forces.
 As of March 2024, GRSE has designed and built 108 warships and patrol vessels for the Indian Navy and the Coast Guard for the last 63 years.
 Vessels built at GRSE include guided-missile frigates, corvettes, fleet tankers, fast patrol vessels, amphibious warfare vessels and hovercraft.
+The 100th ship to be built by the shipyard, LCU L-56 from the Mk.
+IV LCU project, was delivered to the Indian Navy on 30 March 2019.